|Nutritional Guidelines (per serving)|

 Rinse the carrots, drain them, and place in a medium saucepan.

 Test a carrot; if it's tender, continue with the recipe.
-If not, let stand 2 to 4 minutes longer.
+If not, let stand 2 to 4 minutes longer in the hot water.

-When the carrots are tender, add the frozen peas to the carrots in the saucepan and put the pan back on high heat for 2 minutes.
+When the carrots are tender, add the frozen peas to the saucepan and put the pan back on high heat.
+Cook for 2 minutes.

-When the peas are hot, drain the vegetables well.
+When the peas are hot, drain the vegetables well and return to the saucepan.

-Then return to the saucepan and add the butter; toss the vegetables in the pan over medium heat to melt.
-Season the peas and carrots to taste.
+Add the butter.
+Toss the vegetables in the pan over medium heat to melt and coat.
+Season the peas and carrots to taste with salt and pepper.

 Serve immediately and enjoy!